 Parchment paper has revolutionized the baking world.

-If you’ve never baked with parchment paper, you might be rolling your eyes and wondering how thin brown paper can be so amazing as to gain such a title, but trust us.
+If you’ve never baked with parchment paper, you might be rolling your eyes and wondering how a thin brown paper can be so amazing as to gain such a title but trust us.
 Parchment paper will open your eyes to a whole new love of baking.

-You can use parchment paper on cookie sheets, in cake tins, and even pie dishes.
-Now that we’ve got our parchment paper praises out of the way, there are still some questions around the topic.
+You can use parchment paper on cookie sheets, cake tins, and even pie dishes.
+Now that we’ve got our parchment paper praises out of the way, there are still some questions about the topic.

 One of the most commonly asked questions is: do you need to grease or spray parchment paper?